Former LTA deputy group director charged with taking S$1.24 million in bribes, cheating colleagues

 Henry Foo Yung Thye, 46, was charged with 36 offences, including obtaining or attempting to obtain bribes in the form of loans from contractors or subcontractors and cheating his colleagues.

-Twenty-two of those charges are for taking bribes in the form of loans from the contractors or subcontractors between 2014 and 2019, the Corrupt Practices Investigation Bureau (CPIB) said in a press release on Friday.
+Twenty-two of the charges were for taking bribes in the form of loans from the contractors or subcontractors between 2014 and 2019, the Corrupt Practices Investigation Bureau (CPIB) said in a press release on Friday.

-Foo is also accused of corruptly attempting to obtain gratification in the form of a loan of about S$30,000 from a subcontractor of the LTA to advance the sub-contractor’s business interest with the authority.

-He had “dishonestly” concealed from them that the loans were intended to service his gambling habit and debts, the CPIB said.
+He had “dishonestly” concealed from them that the loans were intended to service his gambling habit and debts, charge sheets state.

+This makes the total sum of the money involved across all of Foo's charges almost S$2 million, Deputy Public Prosecutor Victoria Ting told the court.

+Charge sheets said that Foo took sums of between S$1,000 and S$200,000 from various directors of firms to advance their business interests with LTA.

 DIRECTORS, MANAGERS AND COMPANY CHARGED